History of circumcision: Egypt

-Sixth Dynasty (2345–2181 BCE) tomb artwork in Egypt has been thought to be the oldest documentary evidence of circumcision, the most ancient depiction being a bas-relief from the necropolis at Saqqara (c.
+Sixth Dynasty (2345–2181 BCE) tomb artwork in Egypt has been thought to be the oldest documentary evidence of the rite, the most ancient depiction being a bas-relief from the necropolis at Saqqara (c.
 2400 BCE).
-In the oldest written account, by an Egyptian named Uha, in the 23rd century BCE, he describes a mass circumcision and boasts of his ability to stoically endure the pain: "When I was circumcised, together with one hundred and twenty men ... there was none thereof who hit out, there was none thereof who was hit, and there was none thereof who scratched and there was none thereof who was scratched."
+In the oldest written account, by an Egyptian named Uha, in the 23rd century BCE, he describes a mass rite and boasts of his ability to stoically endure the pain: "When I was [circumcised], together with one hundred and twenty men ... there was none thereof who hit out, there was none thereof who was hit, and there was none thereof who scratched and there was none thereof who was scratched."

-The Egyptian hieroglyph for "penis" (𓂸 D52) depicts either a circumcised or an erect organ.
+Herodotus, writing in the 5th century BCE, wrote that the Egyptians did not find the outcome to be aesthetically pleasing but that they "practise circumcision for the sake of cleanliness, considering it better to be cleanly than comely."

-Herodotus, writing in the 5th century BCE, wrote disparagingly that the Egyptians "practise circumcision for the sake of cleanliness, considering it better to be cleanly than comely."
-David Gollaher considered circumcision in ancient Egypt to be a mark of passage from childhood to adulthood.
-He mentions that the alteration of the body and ritual of circumcision were supposed to give access to ancient mysteries reserved solely for the initiated.
-(See also Clement of Alexandria, Stromateis 1.15) The content of those mysteries are unclear but are likely to be myths, prayers, and incantations central to Egyptian religion.
+David Gollaher claimed the rite in ancient Egypt to be a mark of passage from childhood to adulthood.
+He mentions that the alteration of the body and ritual were supposed to give access to ancient mysteries reserved solely for the initiated (See also Clement of Alexandria, Stromateis 1.15).
+The content of those mysteries are unclear but are likely to be myths, prayers, and incantations central to Egyptian religion.
 The Egyptian Book of the Dead, for example, tells of the sun god Ra cutting himself, the blood creating two minor guardian deities.
 The Egyptologist Emmanuel vicomte de Rougé interpreted this as an act of circumcision.

 Strabo and Philo of Alexandria indicated that the ancient Egyptians practiced circumcision.
 Clement of Alexandria relates that Pythagoras was circumcised by Egyptian priests, as was Thales of Miletus.
+In the Egyptian Tale of Two Brothers a scene is depicted with one brother appearing to circumcise himself.